pieter-groenendijk/vulkan-ass/documents/lessons/vulkan/readme.md

 ## Loader
 A vulkan application interfaces directly with the [_Loader_](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderInterfaceArchitecture.md).
-Then, through various layers inside vulkan it eventually deligates it work to a driver, which in turn controls one or more physical devices.
+Then, through various layers inside vulkan it eventually deligates work to a driver, which in turn controls one or more physical devices.

 ## Object Model